-ESG Integration: Strategies that integrate environmental, social and governance (ESG) factors into fundamental financial analysis to improve risk/return profile.
-SI Focus: Strategies where sustainability is an explicit part of the investment guidelines, universe, selection and/or investment process Impact: Strategies where the intention is to generate
+ESG Integration: Strategies that integrate environmental, social and governance (ESG) factors into fundamental financial analysis to improve the risk/return profile.
+SI Focus: Strategies where sustainability is an explicit part of the investment guidelines, universe, selection and/or investment process.